 - Joost Korte (Director-General of DG Employment, Social Affairs and Inclusion)

 - Jeroen Lenaers (CDA Member of the European Parliament from Limburg)

 - Wouter Zwysen (Senior Researcher, European Trade Union Institute (ETUI)

 What is RELAY?

-* This programme was organised by Studio Europa Maastricht.
-The European Education and Culture Executive Agency (EACEA) and the European Commission are not responsible for the content of this newsitem or any use that may be made of the information it contains.
+** This programme is organised by Studio Europa Maastricht.
+The European Education and Culture Executive Agency (EACEA) and the European Commission are not responsible for the content of this document or any use that may be made of the information it contains.